 Forensic Interviewer at Trial™ - This course is designed for teams of two, consisting of one attorney and one forensic interviewer.
 Teams will learn to work together in preparation for a child abuse trial.
 The course combines lectures and practical court exercises to enhance the ability of the forensic interviewer and prosecutor or civil child protection attorney to defend the forensic interview and multidisciplinary team investigation from attacks by the defense.

-Victim Assistance™ - The Victim Assistance course provides in-depth instruction on best practices for advocating and navigating institutional systems.
+Victim Assistance™ - This course provides in-depth instruction on best practices for advocating and navigating institutional systems.
 Community and partnership building, tips for longevity in the field and strategies for staying current will also be addressed.
 Special attention will be given to self-care practices and peer support opportunities.
 Attendees learn best practices for advocating for survivors of abuse and navigating institutional systems, will receive tips for longevity in the field and strategies for staying current, and increase knowledge of self-care practices and peer support opportunities.

 Research continually shows that educators (K-12 and college and university), social workers, law enforcement officers, health professionals, first responders, counselors, prosecutors, and members of our legal and childcare systems are inadequately prepared to respond to a case of child maltreatment and abuse.

 In response to this immense need, in 2008 Northwest Arkansas Community College became the location of the Melba Shewmaker National Child Protection Training Center.

 About the Facility: